Shelby219/Your-Thrift-Co./README.md

 -----
 ## User stories for your app

-MVP Features
+### MVP Features

+#### User Operation

-- As a User I should be able to sign up
+- As a User I want to be able to sign up.
+- As a User I want to be able to log in.
-- As a User I should be able to log in
+- As a User I want to be able to log out.
+- As a User I want to be able to delete my account.
-- As a User I should be able to edit my profile details
+- As a User I want to be able to edit my account profile details.
-- As a User I should have a profile dashboard that shows my details and my own items listed
+- As a User I want have a profile dashboard that shows my details and my own items listed.
-- As a User to sell I should be able to list my items for sale on the marketplace
+- As a User to sell I should be able to list my items for sale on the marketplace.
 - As a User I was to browse listings via navigation bar via category
 - As a User buying I should be able to add items to my bag, edit bag and remove items
 - As a User viewing my bag, items are group by the seller.
 With purchase buttons under each item.
-- As a User I should be able to make a purchase of an item either via the item show page, or a button via the shopping bag
+- As a User I should be able to make a purchase of an item.
-- As a User I should be able to see my items (receipts) Sold and my items purchases as separate lists
+- As a User I should be able to see my items (receipts) Sold and my items purchases as separate lists.

+#### Authentication & Authorisation:

+- As a User buying or selling, I do not want other users to be able to access my account in order to keep my data safe.
+- As a User I want have a profile dashboard that does not show my private details (email etc) on the public dashboard for other users viewing.
+- As a User I want my profile dashboard to not show my own purchases to the public.
-- As a User I should be able to see the above with the which status pending
+- As a User selling, I do not want other users to be able to edit or delete my listings.
+- As a User buying or selling, I do not want other users to see my shopping bag.
+- As a User selling, I do not want to see options to buy my own items.

-Nice to Have Features
+### Nice to Have Features

 - As a User I want to leave comments on items
 - As a User I want to like other user's items